 "It's a part," Reff said.
 "You can if you like."

 Reff put one soapy arm on Karen's shoulder.
 "I like you, Karen.
 Besides, this is just washing me.
 Right?"
 She tried to give her new friend her best smile.

 Karen smiled back, then slipped her hand between Reff's legs and applied soap to the larger fem's vulva.
 Reff held her breath as waves of desire rolled through her.
 "Now for the rinse," Karen said.
 The massage returned, coursing over the back of Reff's neck, down her back, across her front to her legs, and down each leg to her feet.
 It felt wonderful on the soles of her feet-- ticklish, too.
 "Must rinse well," Karen said in a voice barely above a whisper.
 Her foot pressed against Reff's inner thigh suggestively.
-Reff took the hint and spread her legs a little further apart.
+Reff took the hint and spread her lags a little further apart.
 "Good."
 The massage became gentler even as Karen directed it down across Reff's pubic mons.
 Reff leaned back against the back wall of the tub and gave Karen the opening she wanted.
 Karen directed the gentle pulses against Reff's swelling lips.
 "How similarly are you built to us?" she whispered.